Guide for Author

 Confidentiality in peer review

-The journal maintains the confidentiality of all unpublished manuscripts.
+The journal adheres to Committee on Publication Ethics’ Ethical Guidelines for Peer Reviewers and maintains the confidentiality of all unpublished manuscripts.
 Editors and reviewers will not:

 1. disclose a reviewer’s identity unless the reviewer makes a reasonable request for such disclosure